larsonmars/sysvars/README.md

 Also, I always wanted to learn M68k assembler.
 After 30 years using an Amiga this was about time!

+# Aminet Distribution

+The tool is also available in the [Aminet](https://aminet.net) and there is a [script](https://github.com/larsonmars/sysvars/blob/main/Aminet/create_archive.bat) to ease the deployment.
+I try my best to keep both places in sync with GitHub being the ground truth.
+For each Aminet release, there should be a GitHub release and vice versa.
+This means everyone must first create a pull request following the [Contribution Rules](https://github.com/larsonmars/sysvars?tab=contributing-ov-file#readme), before updating the [original Aminet sysvars entry](https://aminet.net/package/util/boot/sysvars).
+To publish a custom version or a version from a branch/fork on Aminet witout a pull request, contributors should use a (slightly) different name to avoid overwriting the original entry.

 # Limitations and Disclaimer

 As sysvars is optimized for speed, being compact and system friendly, it is not an elaborate H/W detection tool, such as WhichAmiga.
 This means that there might be system combinations, where sysvars gets it wrong.
 Some known limititaions are listed below.
 Anyway, you can always file a bug report, if you think that sysvars can be optimized.